 Such a group was the Tyneside Irish – recruited for the Northumberland Fusiliers, initially from the area around Newcastle and the North East but spreading further afield to also include the North West.
 There was a sizeable Irish population in many Cumbrian Towns, attracted there during the 19th Century due to poverty in Ireland and work opportunities in Cumbria.
 One such town was Cleator Moor where Peter Kennedy enlisted in late December 1914/early January 1915.

 The Cumbrians from Cleator Moor and the surrounding area were all allocated to the 27th Battalion (4th Tyneside Irish) with the majority serving in B Company, including Peter.
-There was no accommodation for the 27th and most were sent back home.
-When the 24th Northumberland Fusiliers eventually departed for training in Alnwick, the 27th were called up and accommodated in Dunn’s Buildings in Newcastle.
-This could have been as late as the end of March 1915, 9 months after the war started.
 The whole Brigade was finally brought together at the beginning of May 1915 at Woolsington Hall (the site of Newcastle Airport today) and on 20th paraded on the Town Moor in Newcastle to be inspected by HM the King and Lord Kitchener.
 It is likely that during this month Peter passed his musketry course on the ranges at Whitley Bay.
-On August Bank Holiday the whole brigade went on a 7 hour recruiting march around Tyneside, starting and finishing at Woolsingham.
+On August Bank Holiday 1915 the whole brigade went on a 7 hour recruiting march around Tyneside, starting and finishing at Woolsingham.
 On 27th August, the Tyneside Irish Brigade was taken over by the War Office.
 Two days later Peter’s Battalion departed Ponteland Station at 9.40am in the morning en route to Andover in Hampshire.
-Following the journey of almost 24 hours the Brigade marched via the village of Ludgershall in Wiltshire to the camp at Windmill Hill.
+Following the journey of almost 24 hours the Brigade marched into the camp at Windmill Hill.